elusivecodes/FyreCommand/README.md

 - `prompt` is a string representing the prompt text, and will default to "".
 - `values` is an array containing the values, and will default to *null*.
-- `boolean` is a boolean indicating whether the option is a boolean value, and will default to *false*.
 - `required` is a boolean indicating whether a value must be provided, and will default to *false*.
+- `as` is a string representing the value type, and will default to *null*.
 - `default` is the default value, and will default to *true*.

 ```php